Best practices

 scale:

-section requests a sufficient but not excessive amount of resources. - Once you deploy, set a production alias URL to simplify subsequent updates.
-Use it and not API URLs of squid versions to access your API e.g. from your frontend app.
+section requests a sufficient but not excessive amount of resources. - Set your deployment up for zero downtime updates.
+Use a tag-based URL and and not slot-based URLs to access your API e.g. from your frontend app.

 - Make sure to use secrets for all sensitive data you might've used in your code.
 The most common type of such data is API keys and URLs containing them.